JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 **In essence:**

 Yes, this code will function as a simple CGI script.

-It's a demonstration of how Python can be used to generate dynamic web content without relying on a web framework.
+It's a demonstration of how Python can be used to generate dynamic web content without relying on a web framework.entations may incorporate server-side rendering for specific purposes.

+{{% /details %}}

 ### Python WebApps Frameworks

-You've hit on a crucial aspect of modern web development: frameworks.
-Let's break down what they are and then discuss the Python frameworks you listed.

 **What are Web Frameworks?**

 Imagine building a house.

 You *could* start by making your own bricks, mixing your own cement, and crafting every single nail.

 But that would take an enormous amount of time and effort.

 Instead, you'd likely buy pre-made bricks, cement, and nails.

 Web frameworks are like those pre-made building materials for web applications.

 They are collections of pre-written code, libraries, and tools that provide a structure and foundation for building web applications.

 **Key Benefits of Using Frameworks:**